lucianna/CharacterControllers2/README.md

 # CharacterControllers2
-I lerned to use Courotines in C#
+I learned to use Courotines in C#